Astrophysics (Index)About

 (shock wave of a magnetosphere through the surrounding medium)

-A bow shock is a bow-shaped (arc-shaped) shock wave caused by an object moving through a surrounding medium at higher than the speed of sound.
-It is in front of the object rather than touching it.
-A supersonic jet can produce a bow shock in the atmosphere.
-A star or planet (e.g., Earth) can cause a bow shock in the medium around its magnetosphere.
+A bow shock is a bow-shaped (arc-shaped) shock wave caused by an object moving through a surrounding medium at higher than the medium's speed of sound.
+Unlike other shock waves, it is somewhat in front of the object rather than touching it.
+In some cases, a supersonic jet produces a bow shock in the atmosphere.
+A star or planet (e.g., Earth) can cause a bow shock in the medium surrounding the star's or planet's magnetosphere.
 The solar system was assumed to cause such a shock in the interstellar medium but recent data suggests it does not, implying that the relative speed of the solar system through the surrounding medium is subsonic.

 (magnetism,physics,wave,shock)